Ginkooo/MicroChipServer/README.md

 =============

 1. Install python 3.6

+Steps 2-7 can be skipped, it only creates isolated python enviroment

 2. python -m pip install virtualenv
 3. cd ~ (Or any directory)
 4. mkdir envs